 Cirrhosis can be avoided by not abusing alcohol and preventing viral hepatitis.
 Most industrialized countries have regulations to protect people from cancer-causing chemicals.
 In the United States, such regulations have virtually eliminated these chemicals as a cause of HCC.

-There is increasing evidence that certain medications can control chronic hepatitis B or C infection, and thereby reduce the inflammation (swelling) these viruses cause in the liver.
-There have been major advances over recent years in anti-viral therapy, particularly for chronic hepatitis C virus infection.
+There is increasing evidence that certain medications can control chronic hepatitis B or C infection.
+This can reduce the inflammation and damage these viruses cause in the liver.
+There have been major advances in recent years in antiviral therapy, particularly for chronic hepatitis C virus infection.
 This is likely to have a major positive impact on liver cancer prevention, particularly if taken before cirrhosis develops.
-For information these types of treatments, it is important to talk with a hepatologist, a doctor who specializes in diseases of the liver.
+For information about these types of treatments, it is important to talk with a hepatologist.
+A hepatologist is a doctor who specializes in diseases of the liver.